PhyPiDAQ/PhyPiDAQ/README.md

 The following requirements need to be met to work

 - Linux/Unix operating system
-- Python3.6 runtime or newer
+- Python 3.6 runtime or newer
 - `git`-package installed
 - If you want to use all supported sensors, you need a Raspberry Pi